arialhamed/arialhamed.github.io/_posts/apk/2021-03-14-fnaf-sister-location.md

 paid: true
 ---

 > _"Welcome to Circus Baby's Pizza World, where family fun and interactivity go beyond anything you've seen at those *other* pizza places!
 With cutting-edge animatronic entertainers that will knock your kids' socks off, as well as customized pizza catering, no party is complete without Circus Baby and the gang! <br><br>Now hiring: Late night technician.
 Must enjoy cramped spaces and be comfortable around active machinery.
-Not responsible for death or dismemberment." - <a href="https://play.google.com/store/apps/details?id=com.scottgames.sisterlocation" target="_blank">Play Store</a>_
+Not responsible for death or dismemberment." - <a href="https://play.google.com/store/apps/details?id=com.scottgames.sisterlocation">Play Store</a>_

 Now this time, they decided to switch up the design, and also change quite a bit of the concepts too.
 Like, quite a lot.
 This time I could tell a bit that the animatronics aren't just AI.
 I really like how you could move a bit in this game (kinda).